When did you discover your passion for photography?

 What do you shoot with?

 I use a Nikon D5100 that I call “Sidney.”
-I switch between a 35mm f/1.8G AF-S DX prime lens and a 67mm that used to belong to my father.
+I switch between a 35mm f/1.8G AF-S DX prime lens and a 67mm that was my father’s.

 My camera came into my life during a very dark period of loss.
 Personally, working with the camera has been an experience of self-actualization; it’s been therapeutic.
 It felt fitting to name it after Dr. Sidney Freedman, the trusted psychiatrist from the television series M*A*S*H.